squinkylabs/SquinkyVCV/docs/sq2.md

 Some things to keep in mind:

-* The snap to grid option will quantize the start times of new notes, and notes whose start times are dragged.
+* The snap to grid option will quantize the cursor position, and notes whose start times are dragged.
 * The snap durations to grid option will quantize the duration when durations are dragged.
 * Durations may not be shorted smaller than a grid unit.

 It might appear that you are stuck with a two bar sequence that cannot be lengthened, but this is far from true.
-But you do need to use the keyboard to do it.
 Pressing the end key, or holding down the right cursor, will move to later bars.
 If you go to bar 4, for example, and insert a note, the sequence will be automatically lengthened to accommodate it.
+And there are both keyboard and mouse commands to move the end point to the cursor.
 But for now at least,it is difficult to scroll to these later bars without using the keyboard.

 ### Editing with the keyboard